AkaxoxoSebastian/Electricity_Consumption_Propblem/README.md

         3. Total amount to be paid,with an additional 2% charge

-  NB: Proplem statement of this coed is included.
+  NB: Proplem statement of this code is included.